Abdulla73524/delta2.0/README.md

 # delta2.0
-this file for delta course
+this file for delta course of web-devlopment.